hapify/hapify/docs/templating/hapify/code-samples.md

 ### Cascading deletion

-In a single model template, this block lists all models that refer to the current one and delete them.
+In a single-model template, this block lists all models that refer to the current one and deletes them.
 The first iteration loops over all models that have dependency to this one.
-The second iteration loops over all entity relations contained in those dependant models.
+The second iteration loops over all entity relations contained in those dependent models.

 === "Long syntax"